-One of my pet peeves is being misjudged.
-You know–when someone thinks you did something for a horrible reason; or when they think you didn’t do something because your heart isn’t in the right place.
+One of my pet peeves is being misjudged, especially when it comes to parenting You know–when someone thinks you did something for a horrible reason; or when they think you didn’t do something because your heart isn’t in the right place.
 It’s happened to all of us.
-So, what of those parents who carefully consider their parenting methods, are consistent in implementing them, and are ever-vigilant to care for their children’s growth and progression . . .
-But their methods are criticized?
+So, what of those parents who carefully consider their parenting methods, are consistent in implementing them and are ever-vigilant to care for their children’s growth and progression . . .
+But their methods of parenting are criticized?
 It feels awful.
 How do parents continue on their path in confidence?
 Deanne’s answer follows:

 There have been times when non-family members have been in the Walker home, have seen this discipline in action, and have not only offered alternative suggestions but have also been highly critical of their methods.